Updated March 2023.

 6. We have an app that is on Teams app store.
 Would like to know what features will Viva API have?

-Microsoft has mentioned that APIs for Viva Learning will come out in the second half of 2022.
-Much further out than was originally hoped.
-Disappointing for sure.
+Microsoft had mentioned that APIs for Viva Learning will come out in the second half of 2022.
+No update on that yet.

 7. Can you use the SharePoint method to put a link to an external content provider?
 For example a 3rd party learning provider that has web based content.